 Things changed more at The Loop.
 The earlier serenity transformed itself into fear as we climbed a narrow road gouged into the side of a sheer cliff.
-The two-way road, with few side rails, seemed about 10 ft. wide with a long fall if you slid off, so I tended to stay close to the center line, which was impossible with some wide cars and trucks coming the opposite way.
-In the brief moments that I could take time to think, I remembered that God is so alien to us that he’s worthy of fear.
-Not just respect, but fear.
-I feared the road, though not as much as the divine.
+The two-way road, with few side rails, seemed about 10 ft. wide with a long fall if you slid off, so I tended to stay close to the center line—impossible with some wide cars and trucks coming the opposite way.
+In the brief moments that I could take time to think, I feared the road.

-Slowly, the fear gave way to awe.
-Not even the road could overpower the view of massive mountains, carefully carved with a fine knife.
+Slowly, awe conquered the fear.
+Not even the dangers of the road could overpower the view of massive mountains, carefully carved with a fine knife.
 Moses must have walked these mountains, striking nearly every rock in sight.
 In one stretch of solid rock, maybe 150 ft. wide, two waterfalls tumbled as water gushed from every square foot.
 For some unknown reason, its name is the Weeping Wall.
 The Grinnell Glacier lay just two miles above us.
 God utterly astounded me with his transcendence here.

 On the return trip, half a dozen bighorn sheep played on the steep slope in the pic above.
 One in particular picked her way down with more grace than Kobe in his prime soaring to the rim.
 Clearly, she was designed to do that, and she seemed to exult in it.

 Serenity.
 Power.
 Fear.
 Awe.
 Grace.
 These are the morning devotions that best feed my soul.

 Kick Starting the Application